I am a

-Get into the workforce faster by gaining important hands-on experience.
-Through our project-based work placements, community and global internships, you can put what you learn into practice and earn credit towards your degree.
+Graduate job-ready.
+Get into the workforce faster by gaining important practical experience.
+Through our strong links with industry you can do project-based work placements, community and global internships, where you can put what you learn into practice and earn credit towards your degree.

 One month after her mid-year graduation, Jennifer Schwartz landed a job as a human resources coordinator with the human resources team at Dreamworld on the Gold Coast.
 It was an ideal career platform for the Griffith graduate who studied tourism and human resource management during her double degree.
 She sees a world of opportunity in front of her with her qualifications and has since moved on to an HR role with Mercedes Benz in Melbourne.
 'Any big organisation needs a HR function to deal with the nitty gritty of recruiting, preparing contracts and general staff development.
 There are more and more opportunities opening up for HR graduates.'

 Forge your path with Business at Griffith